RoboBrainCode/Docs/README.md

  8. For Frontend, guide yourself to `/var/www/Frontend/` and pull the changes you made to the `test` branch.
 Run a `grunt build`.
 This may take up to 8 minutes, because compressing images takes a long time.
 To speed this up, comment out the line that contains `'imagemin',` under concurrent > dist, in `Gruntfile.js`.
 This compiles the optimized static content to the  `/var/www/Frontend/dist` folder, and serves it live on `http://test.robobrain.me`.

- 9. For Backend, guide yourself to `/var/www/Frontend/` and pull the changes you made to the `test` branch.
-Run `uwsgi --reload /tmp/robobrain-master.pid` to see your backend changes reflected at `http://test.robobrain.me:3000`
+ 9. For Backend, we now deploy with `fab` as directed above.

  10. For deploying on production, the instructions remain pretty much identical, except all the commands should be run in the `production` branch.